GalMunGral/galmungral/README.md

 imem[112]: ret
 ```

 ## 2. the play
-a syntax-free, keyboard-free programming environment where students build programs through direct manipulation of control flow graphs and concrete execution on a spreadsheet-like grid
+here is the stage: a syntax-free, keyboard-free programming environment where students construct programs through direct manipulation of control flow graphs and spreadsheet-like grids.

 ### 2.0. rationale
 learning programming through traditional "coding" obscures the actual computation process--the state evolution resulting from code execution. this process is imperceivable unless it has side effects.